schriftgestalt/GlyphsSDK/Python Templates/README.md

 ## Interface Builder: Adding GUI elements

 The interaction between your Python script and a graphical user interface (GUI) requires the use of Interface Builder, which is part of Apple’s XCode software development environment.
 The work with Interface Builder can be a bit daunting, but we’ve written a step-by-step walkthrough here for you that will get you going quickly.
-After your first completed GUI interaction, the work will feel as all the rest.
+After your first completed GUI interaction, using it will become as natural as all the rest.

 You open and edit the .xib file in Interface Builder.
 After you're done, the file gets compiled to a .nib file and this file gets called by the Python code.

 Your Python code communicates with the UI through
-- IBOutlets (.py->GUI)
-  Make UI elements available to your Python code.
+- **IBOutlets** *(.py->GUI)*: Make UI elements available to your Python code.
 Then your code can change these elements (like the caption of a text field)
-- IBActions (GUI->.py)
-  Call methods in the Python code from actions in the UI (like the click of a button)
+- **IBActions** *(GUI->.py)*: Call methods in the Python code from actions in the UI (like the click of a button)

 The two sample plugins here that use a UI, `File format` and `Filter with dialog`, are small functional plugins the make use of both IBOutlets and IBActions.

 ##### 1. IBOutlets: Make UI elements available to Python

 At the root of the plugin class, you define variables that will be linked to UI elements.
-In this example, we want to attach the `NSView` object (the window pane from Interface Builder) to the variable `settings_view`.
-(Glyphs then accesses the NSView object found in this variable in the function `exportSettingsView()`.
+In this example, we want to attach the `NSView` object (the Custom View window pane from Interface Builder) to the variable `settings_view`.
+(Glyphs then accesses the NSView object found in this variable through the function `exportSettingsView()`.

 ```python
 class CSVFileExport (NSObject, GlyphsFileFormatProtocol):